 For example, you have selected two traffic flows that have the same set of labels so that they fall within the same scope.
-When you have a ruleset that already has that scope, the

-PCE defaults to that ruleset.
+When you have a ruleset that already has that scope, the PCE defaults to that ruleset.
 Therefore, the PCE displays a list of options that match that scope.
-Alternatively, you select a third traffic flow that has different labels from the first two traffic flows, the PCE will display the global rulesets as an option to add the rules to.7.
-Either accept the default ruleset or select a different ruleset to add the rules to.
+Alternatively, you select a third traffic flow that has different labels from the first two traffic flows, the PCE will display the global rulesets as an option to add the rules to.

+7. Either accept the default ruleset or select a different ruleset to add the rules to.

-Add to Ruleset NEW ApplicationXYZ2 Development
+d to Ruleset Ĵm

-Global Rulesets
+Global Rulesets  😓

 Search All Rulesets Type Name of New Ruleset

 Create New Ruleset

-Filtering Tips(cmd+i) ) ↑↓ to navigate ↓ to select esc to close
+Filtering Tips(cmd) +i) ↑↓ to navigate ↓ to select esc to clos